donsingh/escpos-php/doc/FAQ.md

 # Frequently Asked Questions (FAQ)

+## How do I get X Printer to work on Windows?

+Initially we need to make sure Windows has the drivers for the printer.
+Most thermal printers work with the EPSON drivers which can be found here [Epson-Biz Driver Page](https://download.epson-biz.com/modules/pos/index.php?page=genre&pcat=3)

+1. Download and install drivers
+2. If printer is not listed in COM1 or COM2, download and setup the **Virtual Port Driver** from the same link above.
+3. Install, Share and Name printer via the "Devices and Printers"
+4. Use the ff connector:

+`$printerName = "myprintersnewname";
+use Mike42\Escpos\PrintConnectors\WindowsPrintConnector;
+$connector = new WindowsPrintConnector($printerName);`

 ## Can I print to File Format X with this?

 If you are trying to generate XPS, PDF or DOCX or HTML files from PHP, then you are most likely in the wrong place.